 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jan 31, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 31, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Valentine’s Day is fast approaching, and last-minute shoppers may be scrambling to get their significant other a gift.
 Whether it’s flowers, chocolates, jewelry or a fancy meal, the costs of celebrating Valentine’s Day can add up.
 In fact, the National Retail Federation’s annual survey found that 55% of Americans are expected to celebrate Valentine’s Day this year, spending an average of $143.56 each, for a nationwide total of $19.6 billion.

 If you’re trying to find the perfect gift for your partner without breaking the bank, consider taking a closer look at what your credit card has to offer.
 Benefits may include discounts, special financing, or helpful rewards redemption options that can be used to your advantage.

 We’ll review the various ways you can use your credit card to save this Valentine’s Day.